Tanja Börzel: Education

 From 1989 to 1995, Börzel studied Political Science and Public Administration at the University of Konstanz.
 Subsequently, she obtained her PhD in Political and Social Sciences from the European University Institute in Florence.
-Her dissertation (“with distinction”), supervised by Adrienne Héritier, was on “The Domestic Impact of Europe.
-Institutional Adaption in Germany and Spain”.
+Her dissertation (“with distinction”), supervised by Adrienne Héritier, was entitled “The Domestic Impact of Europe: Institutional Adaptation in Germany and Spain”.

 Career

 From 1999 to 2001, Börzel worked as coordinator for Environmental Studies at the Robert Schuman Centre for Advanced Studies of the European University Institute in Florence.
 Beginning in 1999 she was senior researcher for two years at the Max-Planck-Institute for Common Goods in Bonn.
 From 2002 to 2003 Börzel directed the junior research group on compliance with European law in member states funded by the Emmy Noether Programme of the German Research Foundation (DFG) at the Humboldt University.
 In 2003, she accepted the position as professor of International Politics and European Integration at the Department of Political Science of the University of Heidelberg, but soon joined the Otto-Suhr-Institute of Political Science of Freie Universität Berlin in December 2004.

 From 2006 to 2007, Börzel was visiting professor at the Department of Government at Harvard University.
 From 2008 until 2016, she directed the DFG funded Research College “The Transformative Power of Europe”, together with Thomas Risse.

 Tanja Börzel is also director of the Berlin Center for European Studies, which hosted the Jean Monnet Center of Excellence „Europe and its Citizens“.
 Between 2006 and 2012, she conducted several research projects in the Collaborative Research Center at the Sonderforschungsbereich 700 „Governance in Räumen begrenzter Staatlichkeit: Neue Formen des Regierens?“ (Governance in Areas of Limited Statehood: New Modes of Governance.
 From 2013 and 2021, she coordinated three research consortia funded by the EU, MAXCAP, EUSTRAT and EULISTCO.

 Since 2018, she is director of the Cluster of Excellence „Contestations of the Liberal Script (SCRIPTS)“, together with Michael Zürn.
 SCRIPTS investigates why liberal ideas and institutions are increasingly contested, why, how, and to what effect.

 She was advisor and evaluator of the dissertation of Governing Mayor of Berlin Franziska Giffey, that was found to be a plagiarism by the FU Berlin, with the degree being revoked in 2021.